 This module aims to provide an in depth study of flavour generation by biochemical and chemical means, how flavour is delivered to the sensors and perceived by humans, how flavour can be analysed both instrumentally and sensorally.

-This module aims to increase theoretical knowledge of business skills required in the global food or associated industries; consolidate learning from other areas of the course by putting them into a business framework.
+This module includes guest speakers from industry, and aims to increase theoretical knowledge of business skills required in the global food or associated industries; consolidate learning from other areas of the course by putting them into a business framework.

 This module introduces fundamental concepts in project management.
 Students will gain understanding of the scope and variety of project types, understand key variables in project management and learn methods, techniques and approaches that are important in successfully managing projects to meet objectives in a wide range of contexts.